 Balance of Nature vs Garden of Life: The Verdict

 I value the ease of walking into a store to purchase a product.
 Scheduling shipments is convenient, but it can feel like a hassle, too.

 Subscriptions with automatic shipments aren’t for me, personally.
 I also like the idea of sticking with a brand I trust for a variety of health concerns, and Garden of Life offers that option.
 Plus, they offer a wider variety of ingredients in combinations that could allow me to purchase one product instead of two or three.

-While coaching makes Balance of Nature stand out and that will hold quite a bit of value for some, I prefer to do my own thing.
-Based on my own needs and preferences, Garden of Life is the winner for me.
+While coaching makes the Balance of Nature proprietary blend stand out and that will hold quite a bit of value for some, I prefer to do my own thing.
+Based on budget preferences, Garden of Life is the budget pick here.